Updated February 2023

-It’s no secret that sweatshop labor is behind much of the clothing sold today.
-The media and nonprofits on the ground overseas report on factory bosses paying starvation wages, forcing employees to work unpaid overtime, denying bathroom breaks and sick leave, and retaliating against workers who seek better treatment.
+It’s no secret that sweatshops are behind much of the clothing sold today.
+The media and nonprofits overseas report on factory bosses paying starvation wages, forcing employees to work unpaid overtime, denying bathroom breaks and sick leave, and retaliating against workers who seek better treatment.
 Such practices may lead to cheap clothing on the consumer end, but more shoppers are saying that they don’t want low prices to come at the expense of workers—in the US and around the world.

 One way to keep your clothing dollars from enriching companies that use sweatshops is simply to buy less clothing overall.
 When you’re considering a clothing purchase, ask yourself whether you really need the item.